 - My rides are low-key, casual affairs.
 They’re not about “let’s ride 30 miles in 2 hours at a fast pace”.
-No, my rides mostly fall into the 3-20 mile range at a slower pace.
+My rides mostly fall into the 3-20 mile range at a slower pace.
 Spandex not required.
 We don’t leave people behind.

-Since some of my rides are about history, geography, or other interesting tidbits, there are lots of stops.
+- Since some of my rides are about history, geography, or other interesting tidbits, there are lots of stops.
 Keep this in mind if you are an anxious rider and need to always be pedaling.
 Also keep this in mind if you have young children, because it has happened in the past that some kids get too bored and cranky with all the stops.

-Some of my rides end in the twilight hour or after dark.
+- Some of my rides end in the twilight hour or after dark.
 So it’s always a good idea to bring your lights with you.

-The rides begin for the most part in the central city, close to a bicycle route, and quite often near a MAX station.
+- I design it so that most of my rides start in the central city, close to a bicycle route, and quite often near a MAX station.
 I strongly encourage people to get to the start point via bicycle or transit.
-I DO NOT take into any consideration parking or driving needs, so keep that in mind.
+I DO NOT take into consideration parking or driving needs unless the ride is outside the city, so keep that in mind.